cynicsketch/nix-mineral/docs/CONTRIBUTING.md

 # Licensing and copyright

 Because it is pragmatic to take from existing research, consideration to licensing applies.

-This is not legal advice, just a general reference and opinion.
+This is not legal advice.
+The information provided is for general informational purposes only and may not reflect the most current legal developments.
+The author is not an attorney and makes no guarantees regarding the accuracy or completeness of this information.
+The author disclaims any liability for actions taken or not taken based on the content provided.

 - The merger doctrine nullifies licensing and attribution requirements when there are limited ways to express an idea.
 - Basic concepts and facts aren't copyrightable.